for my daughter

 who always played me—

-the one who never
+the one who worried she didn’t

-quite got the role right,
+get the role quite right,

 but damn,